cltl-students/Cecilia_Kuan_data_augmentation/README.md

+# Cecilia_Kuan_data_augmentation
-# Cecilia Kuan - Data Augmentation for Pre-Trained Clinical NLP System
+# Data Augmentation for Pre-Trained Clinical NLP System
 ## Master's Degree in "*Linguistics: Text Mining*", VU Amsterdam.

 This repository contains the code implemented for the Master's Thesis Project "*Generative Approach of Data Augmentation for Pre-Trained Clinical NLP System*".